thinwoodsman/thinwoodsman.github.io/_posts/2024-06-27-Quickie-Phi-3-device-map.md

 {command}
  [/INST]"""

-prompt = template.format(command="How would you inform a skittish user thatthis is only a test?") print( pipe(prompt)[0]['generated_text'] )
+prompt = template.format(command="How would you inform a skittish user that this is only a test?") print( pipe(prompt)[0]['generated_text'] )

 # explicit cleanup to prevent a zombie process on next GPU access